Mikolaj-Brzoskowski/giarddesign/README.md

 # Readme
-This is small responsive website made as recruiment task for adResponse.
+This is small responsive website made as recruiment task for adRespect.
 It contains five sections:
 - introduction - section with images slider
 - offer - section with three boxed, two of them displays modal after click, third one is jump to last section
 - about section